← Back to research

 Technical Architecture

 Devin operates in a sandboxed cloud environment with full development tooling.
-Users assign tasks via Slack, web UI, or integrations, and Devin works autonomously — reporting progress, accepting feedback, and collaborating on design decisions as needed.
+Users assign tasks via Slack, web UI, the Devin Desktop editor, or CLI, and Devin works autonomously — reporting progress, accepting feedback, and collaborating on design decisions as needed.

 Key Technical Details